 Whether your Italian lesson is online or in person, don’t be afraid of making mistakes or communicating with native speakers.
-When I lived in Japan, I understood how people invest huge money on language education for years and still can’t have a basic conversation with a native speaker.
-Their typical weariness of making mistakes, especially in public, and of foreigners (native speakers), together with obsolete learning methods, keep many from speaking a foreign language.
+When I lived in Japan, I understood how people invest huge money on language education for years and still can’t have a basic conversation.
+Their typical weariness of making mistakes, especially in public, and of foreigners, together with obsolete learning methods, keep many from speaking a foreign language.

 Another option to learn a language online is to to find a language exchange partner to teach each other on Skype.
 In a language exchange (or language tandem), you teach your language exchange partner your language, and he/she teaches you his/hers.
 For example, if I were an English speaker studying Italian, I’d teach English to an Italian and they would teach me Italian.
 You exchange time, not money.
 You only speak on language for 30 minutes, then switch to the other for another 30 minutes.
 It’s a fair exchange, no?
 Sessions can be longer depending on your skills and motivation.
 If I’m lucky enough to find one or more motivated language exchange partners, I usually do 60, 90 or 120-minute sessions, 1-3 times a week.